xtaci/safebox/README.md

 7. Kava
 8. Akash
 9. Filecoin

-10. and more plugable export plugin keeping coming.
+and more plugable export plugin keeping coming...

 Up to **16384** keys can be derived with a single main key.